Appellate Practice Profile

 Individual settlement for less than $50,000 obtained after more than five years of litigation after development of convincing case against adequacy of class representative and class counsel in case with exposure of more than $10,000,000.

 - Loncarevic v.
-Stanley Foam State Court, Active
+Stanley Foam State Court, Settled

 - Muniz v.
-Arrow Gear Federal Court, Class Settlement
+Arrow Gear Federal Court, Class Settlement, Asbestos Litigation, Illinois Circuit Courts

 Dispute related to diminution of property values due to contaminated drinking water.
 Class settlement negotiated with more than 10 other defendants.

 - Bendik v.
 Arrow Gear and Pote v.
-Arrow Gear State Court, Class Settlement
+Arrow Gear State Court, Class Settlement, Asbestos Litigation, Illinois Circuit Courts

 Personal injury disputes related to injuries incurred from contaminated drinking water.